EternalBlueFlame/EternalMediaBar/README.md

 -	Security of user information takes priority.
 </hr>
 <hr>
-<strong>RC1 Plans:</strong>
+<strong>RC1 Plans: DONE</strong>
--	Cleanup code and double check for errors before release
+-	Cleanup code and double check for errors before release -Need to do ARM(Neon) testing, waiting on my tablet getting repaired or refunded (thank god for warranties).
+Estimated Wait time is 2 weeks from 12/14/2015.
 -	disable hide apps until RC2 -Done but keeping note for reference.
 </hr>
 <hr>